schererl/-Hopcroft-Karp-Experiment/README.md

 Assume we have V vertices and the vertices indexed [0,n-1] are in M group and [n,2n-1] are in N group.
 This requires a change into the [submodule](https://github.com/mrpritt/Emparelhamento_Maximo/):

+We also use submodule git submodule https://github.com/schererl/EK-MaxFlowExperiment specifically with branch flow-matching-reduction.

+Update the submodule with the branch mentioned to run it and compare with Hopcroft-karp execution.

 ```
   uniform_int_distribution<> p1(0, n1 - 1);